For Loved Ones

 Substance use causes chemical changes in the brain related to the reward system, and a person’s body begins relying on these substances to keep brain chemicals in balance.
 Ending drug use often causes debilitating withdrawal symptoms, not to mention overwhelming cravings.
 For these reasons, it’s incredibly difficult for someone to “just stop.”

-If you believe a loved one may be struggling with substance misuse, there are some telltale signs of drug or alcohol addiction to look out for.
+If you believe a loved one may be struggling with substance misuse, there are some telltale signs of alcoholism and drug addiction to look out for.

 Behavioral symptoms may include: